7 Super-Creative, Crazy-Effective Retargeting Ad Ideas

 There’s no doubt about it, remarketing is pretty darn impactful.
 It gives you the opportunity to show ads to a perfectly primed audience—people who have already visited your site—and nurture them into completing a conversion or coming back to make another purchase.
 On average, retargeting ads are 76% more likely to be clicked on than a regular old display ad.

 That said, I’ve noticed that far too many advertisers are failing to make the most of this unique opportunity.
 Rather than simply reusing eye-catching image ads that you’ve designed for your standard display campaigns, you should go the extra mile to craft creative ads to connect specifically with your retargeting audience.
-With just a little more attention to detail, you can get even more leverage from retargeting.
+With just a little more attention to detail, you can get even more leverage from retargeting ads on Google or Facebook.

 Not sure how to go about creating crazy-effective retargeting ads?
-Here are 7 strategies that are worth giving a shot!
+Check out some of our favorite retargeting ad examples.
+These seven strategies are worth giving a shot!

 Creative Retargeting Ad Tip #1: Use Copy to Combat Sales Objections